-All properties that are eligible for LIRC or Payment in Lieu of Taxes (PILOT) must participate in and will be underwritten assuming participation in the applicable programs.
-Refer to Low Income Rental Classification (LIRC) on Minnesota Housing's website.
+All properties that are eligible for Low-Income Rental Classification (LIRC) or Payment in Lieu of Taxes (PILOT) must participate in and will be underwritten assuming participation in the applicable programs.
+Refer to Minnesota Housing's Low-Income Rental Classification (LIRC) webpage for more information.